How to Merge JSON Files: Fastest and Easiest Way (2026)

 json.dump(merged_data, f, indent=2)

-For very large JSON files where memory consumption becomes critical:
+For very large JSON files where memory matters:

 import json